Sonuansari500/shopping-site/README.md

 # shopping-site
-This is repository basically contain or used the technology like  java, springboot and html css and also bootstrap and javascript ,jquery and database as MYSQL.
+This  repository basically contain or used the technology like  java, springboot and html css and also bootstrap and javascript ,jquery and database as MYSQL.